microsoft/FluidHelloWorld/README.md

 Before we can access any Fluid data, we need to make a call to the `TinyliciousClient` with necessary service configuration and container schema.

-- `serviceConfig` is will vary depending on the service. `TinyliciousClient` only requires an `id` for the container.
+- `serviceConfig` will vary depending on the service. `TinyliciousClient` only requires an `id` for the container.
 - `containerSchema` defines the name of the container and a set of `initialObjects`. `initialObjects` is a map that defines Fluid objects that will be created when the container is first created.
 The key provided can be used to access the initialObject from the container like so: `fluidContainer.initialObjects.myKey`.